Geomatics - Undergraduate Minor

-The mission of the Department of ETSE is to provide men and women with the rigorous, fundamental education needed to enter and succeed in the Geomatics and related professions.
+The mission of the Department of ETSE is to provide students with the rigorous, fundamental education needed to enter and succeed in the Geomatics and related professions.
 To accomplish this mission, the department will introduce students to the theory and application of recognized geomatics principles.

 |SUR 292||Public Land Survey System Boundaries||3|

 |SUR 312||Legal Principles and Boundary Law I||3|

 |Note: SUR 222 or DRFT 222 is required prerequisite for several of these courses|